Giving to God

 “3 And in process of time it came to pass, that Cain brought of the fruit of the ground an offering unto theย Lord.
 4ย And Abel, he also brought of the firstlings of his flock and of the fat thereof.
 And theย Lord had respect unto Abel and to his offering:” (Genesis 4:3-4).ย

-Giving to God does not necessarily matter the size of the gift/offering, but the genuineness and willingness of heart.
+What matters most to God isn’t the size of the gift, but the sincerity of the heart behind it.
 It also does not include robbing or falsely taking advantage of other people and offering to God (more like robbing Peter to bless Paul).
 Another great example of a generous offering in the Bible was displayed by the Old poor widow who offered her last dime while others were casting according to the abundance of their blessings (Matthew 12:42-44).
-That act attracted Jesus attention and recognition of her offering as the best offering to God among all others.
+That act attracted Jesus’ attention and recognition of her offering as the best offering to God among all others.

 In the New Testament, we receive a superior understanding that the best act of giving is presenting oneself as a living sacrifice, holy and acceptable before the Lord (Romans 12:1).
-It is after that our giving of material things out of a willing desire/interest without compulsion becomes acceptable before God.
-In addition, our Lord commanded us that before we offer anything in the alter, we should first forgive and settle whatever problem we have with people (Matthew 5:23-24).
+It is after this that our giving of material things out of a willing desire/interest without compulsion becomes acceptable before God (1 Samuel 15:22).
+In addition, our Lord commanded us that before we offer anything on the altar, we should first forgive and settle whatever problem we have with people (Matthew 5:23-24).

 Prayer points: